 What's one more person in the bathroom with you anyway

-Featuring insights from Dr. Michael Reichert and Dr. Allan Schore, and ideas from Playful Parenting, this one’s for every parent—especially boy moms—who wonders how to bridge that growing gap as their kids pull away from snuggles but still deeply crave connection.
+In this honest reflection, I include insights from Dr. Michael Reichert and Dr. Allan Schore, and ideas from Playful Parenting, this one’s for every parent—especially boy moms—who wonders how to bridge that gap as their kids pull away from hugs and snuggles but still deeply crave connection.

 Walk me Home